MagdyKishk/Pixbay_Gallery/README.md

 Welcome to the React PixBay Gallery – a cool project that uses React to make a really awesome picture collection.
 All the pictures come from PixBay's free online API, giving you a neat way to check out different images.

-## Cool Features
+---

+<h1>Cool Features</h1>

-Lazy Loading: Pictures load just when you need them, making things run super smooth.
+- Lazy Loading: Pictures load just when you need them, making things run super smooth.
-Dymamic Layout: The gallery looks good on any screen because it adapts to different sizes.
+- Dymamic Layout: The gallery looks good on any screen because it adapts to different sizes.
-Easy Search: Want something specific?
+- Easy Search: Want something specific?
 Use the search to find just the right pictures from PixBay.
-Works Everywhere: Whether you're on your computer, tablet, or phone, the gallery looks good and is easy to use.
+- Works Everywhere: Whether you're on your computer, tablet, or phone, the gallery looks good and is easy to use.

-# More Pictures
+---

+<h1>More Pictures</h1>

 Here are a couple more screenshots for you:

 <div align="center">